Sam Campbell (comedian): Recognition and awards

-In 2016 Campbell won the Director's Choice Award, and in 2018 he won the Barry Award for Most Outstanding Show, at the Melbourne International Comedy Festival.
+In 2016, Campbell won the Director's Choice Award, and, in 2018, he won the Barry Award for Most Outstanding Show, at the Melbourne International Comedy Festival.
 In 2018 he won the Melbourne International Comedy Festival Award.
 He was the winner of the main prize at the Edinburgh Comedy Awards at the 2022 Edinburgh Festival Fringe.

 In February 2023, Campbell was nominated at the UK National Comedy Awards in the Best Stand-up category for his show Comedy Show.
 In February 2024, Campbell was nominated in the Best TV Comic category and Best Breakthrough Act category at the Chortle Awards.
 He won in the Best Breakthrough Act category and was voted Comedian's Comedian by his peers.

 In 2025, Campbell won the Chortle Award in the Best Tour category for Wobservations.

 Personal life

 On the Off Menu podcast with James Acaster and Ed Gamble in March 2024, Campbell said that he had been vegetarian for three years.
-Campbell has said that Jimmy Carr is one of his closest friends and considers him a mentor.
+In 2026, Campbell was one of the faces of a Project Slingshot campaign that aimed to raise awareness about welfare issues faced by fast-growing chicken breeds on UK farms.